Wordpress dashboard is the section that shows up when you just get authenticated into your WordPress website as an admin.

 After filling all the information about general settings, click on Save Changes button.
 It saves all your general setting information.

 The writing settings control the writing experience and provide options for customizing WordPress site.
 These settings control the features in the adding and editing posts, Pages, and Post Types, as well as the optional functions like Remote Publishing, Post via e-mail, and Update Services.

 Following are the steps to access the writing settings

 Step 1: To change writing settings, go to Settings -> Writing option.

 Following are the details of the fields on the page

 After filling all the above information, click on the Save Changes button to save your information.

 The above setting on writing will bring us to the end of this lesson.
 If you have followed the lesson normally you will be able to complete other settings on your own.

 That is it on how you can set up can customize the settings of your WordPress website.

-To receive weekly newsletter from us weekly signup below, we dont spam, and your information is secure with us
+To receive weekly newsletter from us signup below, we dont spam, and your information is secure with us